 Las Posadas in Mexico is an interesting topic to explore with elementary students during the month of December.
 This Las Posadas in Mexico resource can be used as a stand alone unit or as part of a larger holidays around the world unit.
 It includes everything you need to teach your students about one of the most interesting winter celebrations around the world.

 Why You Should Teach Students about Las Posadas

-The month of December is a great time of year to teach students about the different holidays and celebrations that take place around the world this time of year.
+The month of December is a great time of year to teach students about the different winter celebrations around the world.
 Students are already thinking about the upcoming holidays, so it makes sense to use this excitement to engage them in their learning.
 There are so many different ways to tie this topic into your curriculum – especially social studies and literacy standards!

 Las Posadas in Mexico is a particularly interesting topic to explore because some of your students may have never heard of it before.
 Students can learn about a culture and set of traditions that are different from their own.
 Learning about this holiday creates an interesting opportunity for students to compare and contrast this holiday’s traditions and what their holiday traditions look like.
 For your students who do celebrate this holiday, it’s a great way to invite them to share about their experiences and recognize the value in their holiday.

 - Las Posadas takes place during the nine days before Christmas.

 - Posadas take place each night from December 16th to December 24th.

 - During Las Posadas, people walk in a procession.
 They pretend to look for a place to stay.
 They knock on doors and sing songs.

 - Some people dress like shepherds or angels.
 Others dress in traditional Mexican clothes or wear big sombreros.